Kingham Hill School, North Oxon

-Quite a few actually.
-There is a bar for the Sixth formers on campus, with the headmaster as landlord – seriously!
-It’s all perfectly legal and it allows the pupils to drink in a safe environment, and has to be better than kids smuggling tequila into dorms, right?
-There’s a US Program running at the school, the only British school in the UK that does so in conjunction with the US State Department.
+Oooh, quite a few I’m pleased to say!
+Clearly the Sixth Form bar, with the headmaster as landlord is a master-stroke for starters.
+But Kingham Hill is the only British school in the UK that also has a US State Department Program running at the school, with 10-15% of US students at the school at any one time.
 It’s ostensibly so that US pupils can study in the UK whilst meeting US educational requirements, but the upshot is that the British students can study elements of the US curriculum too.